-More than likely, you'll be doing a fair amount of holiday shopping for your loved ones this holiday season, so why not get paid for it?!
+You’ll likely be doing a fair amount of holiday shopping for your loved ones this holiday season, so why not get paid for it?!
 Sites like Rakuten (formerly, Ebates) allow you to earn cashback from online purchases — and it’s entirely free to use.
-In fact, I suggested it to my newsletter subscribers, and here’s what one of them had to say:
+I suggested it to my newsletter subscribers, and here’s what one of them had to say:

 “I wanted to thank you and your partners for the information you gave me to earn extra income.
 I’ve never made money online before, I’ve tried, but failed many times.
 This week I tried out Ebates and made $102.06, and my wife made $22.13 just today.
 I am so overwhelmed and beyond excited.
 I have tears of joy.
 My passion is to help the inner-city youth, especially in the Chicago area, the elderly, and our vets.
 Thank you, and God bless you.” – Paulus, from Mount Prospect, Illinois.

 Going to the Christmas tree farm is a fun family tradition, but removing the ornaments and getting rid of the tree is another story.
-Offer tree removal services after the holidays, by picking up used trees and disposing of them at your local recycling center.
+After the holidays, offer tree removal services by picking up used trees and disposing them at your local recycling center.
 You can even offer to remove the decorations and put them away for an additional fee.
 The cash that you earn can be used to pay off your holiday bills.

-How are you earning extra pocket cash this Christmas?
+How are you earning extra pocket cash this holiday season?
 Drop us a note; we’d love to hear from you!